Course

 Ask yourself...

-2. You are caring for a patient on the critical care unit who is a Jehovah’s Witness.
-In what ways might this client’s faith impact their care?
+2. You are caring for a patient in the critical care unit who is a Jehovah's Witness.
+In what ways might this client's faith impact their care?

 Age

-As the Baby Boomer generation ages, there is a growing number of older adults in the U.S. In 2016, there 73.6 million adults over age 65, a number which is expected to grow to 77 million by 2034.
-As of 2016, 1 in 5 older adults reported experiencing ageism in the healthcare setting (24).
+As the Baby Boomer generation ages, there is a growing number of older adults in the U.S. In 2016, 73.6 million adults over 65 were expected to grow to 77 million by 2034.
+As of 2016, 1 in 5 older adults reported experiencing ageism in the healthcare setting (25).
 As the number of older adults needing healthcare expands, the issue of ageism must be addressed.
-For providers looking to improve cultural competence in nursing practices, it is vital that ageism is addressed, as it flies under the radar.
+For providers looking to improve cultural competence in nursing practices, ageism must be addressed as it flies under the radar.
 Ageism is defined as stereotyping or discrimination against people simply because they are old.
-Ways in which ageism is present in healthcare includes:
+Ways in which ageism is present in healthcare include:

-• Dismissing a treatable condition as part of aging.
+• Dismissing is a treatable condition as part of aging.

-• Stereotyping or assuming the physical and cognitive abilities of a patient purely based on age.
+• Stereotyping or assuming a patient's physical and cognitive abilities purely based on age.

-• Providers being less patient, responsive, and empathetic to a patient’s concerns or even talking down to patients or not explaining things because they believe them to be cognitively impaired.
+• Providers who are less patient, responsive, and empathetic to patients' concerns talk down to patients or do not explain things because they believe them to be cognitively impaired.

-• Signs of elder abuse may be ignored or brushed off as easy bruising from medication of being clumsy (24).
+• Signs of elder abuse may be ignored or brushed off as easy bruising from medication or being clumsy (25).

 There are many reasons why ageist attitudes in healthcare may occur, including:

-• Misconceptions and biases among staff members, particularly those that have worked with a frail older population and assume all elderly people are frail.
+• Misconceptions and biases among staff members, particularly those who have worked with a frail older population, assume all older adults are frail.

 • Lack of training in geriatrics and the needs and abilities of this population.